This post may contain affiliate links.

 Incorporate these 7 Writing Tips into your routine, and you’re bound to see results.
 Let me know what works for you!

-If you like these tips and want more, check out my free ebook with 21 Tips to Energize Your Writing.
-Each tip has a corresponding action step so you can see results right away.
+If you like these and want more, check out my free ebook with 21 Tips to Energize Your Writing.
+Each writing tip has a corresponding action step so you can see results right away.

 1. Ditch stinkin’ unnecessary adjectives

 One hallmark of weak writing is an attempt to beef up a sentence with adjectives that don’t serve a purpose or simply lack punch.
 You know: “It was a super hot afternoon.”

 Remember “Show, don’t tell?”
 That’s what I’m talking about here.